Intermediate Relation Size Bounds for Select-Project-Join-Union Query Plans: Introduction

-Our main theorem presents an algorithm that, given an SPJ plan~$p$ with a set $\Sigma$ of unary key constraints, computes an SPJ plan~$p'$ that is semantically equivalent to $p$ (with respect to databases satisfying the constraints $\Sigma$), and has the lowest possible intermediate degree over all SPJ plans that are so semantically equivalent to $p$.
+{\bf Contributions.} Our main theorem presents a minimization algorithm that, given an SPJU plan~$p$ with a set $\Sigma$ of unary key constraints, computes an SPJU plan~$p'$ that is semantically equivalent to $p$ (with respect to databases satisfying the constraints $\Sigma$), and has the lowest possible intermediate degree over all SPJU plans that are so semantically equivalent to $p$.
 This theorem thus yields, in the asymptotic setting considered, a full understanding of how to statically optimize the intermediate degree so that it is the minimum possible.
-We remark that (to our knowledge) this type of understanding was not previously known even for SPJ plans on databases without any constraints.
-We view the definition of the asymptotic notion of \emph{intermediate degree}, and its supporting theory, as conceptual contributions of this work.
+We remark that (to our knowledge) this type of understanding was not previously known even for SPJ plans (SPJU plans that do not use the union operator) and on databases without any constraints.
+We view the definition of the notion of \emph{intermediate degree}, and its supporting theory, as conceptual contributions of this work.

-Our result showing how to minimize the intermediate degree amounts to demonstrating how to compute, for any given plan, an asymptotically optimal algorithm in a restricted model of computation, namely, the class of SPJ plans.
+Our result showing how to minimize the intermediate degree amounts to demonstrating how to compute, for any given plan, an asymptotically optimal procedure in a restricted model of computation, namely, the class of SPJU plans.
 Our focus on polynomial degree is aligned with the notion of fixed-parameter tractability, whereby a problem is tractable essentially when there is a degree $d$ such that each so-called \emph{slice} has an algorithm with running time bounded above by a degree $d$ polynomial; a \emph{slice} is a set of all instances sharing the same \emph{parameter}, which is a value associated with each instance.